 Table 3.
-Description of composite factors (F) from Principal Component Analysis of seven variables of the physical-chemical conditions of water collected at 8 dates at each of 21 sites throughout the Durance River catchment in terms of (A) the contribution of each individual variable to the variability within each F and (B) the correlation of each water variable with each F.
+Description of composite factors (F) from Principal Component Analysis of seven variables of the physical-chemical conditions of water collected at 8 dates at each of 21 sites throughout the Durance River catchment in terms of (A) the contribution of each F to the overall variability of the water conditions, (B) the contribution of each individual variable to the variability within each F and (C) the correlation of each water variable with each F.